cscorley/dissertation/chapters/5_combo/1_method.md

 each task separately.
 In the source code search engine we build an index from the snapshot corpus.
 In the developer search engine we build an index from the developer corpus.
-Querying and ranking results for each search engine remains the same as described in their respective sections, Section \ref{flt-approach}
+Querying and ranking results for each search engine remains the same as described in their respective sections, Section \ref{sec:flt-approach}
-and \ref{dit-approach}.
+and \ref{sec:dit-approach}.

 ### Evaluation